rgpihlstrom/rgpihlstrom/README.md

 ## Russell Pihlstrom
-### Data Scientist with demonstrated successes in leading marketing and innovation related projects.
-Recent grad of Flatiron Data Science Boot Camp.
+### Data Scientist with demonstrated successes in leading Marketing and Innovation projects.
+Recent grad of Flatiron Data Science Boot Camp + MBA Marketing + Manangment of Information Systems.

 - 👀 I’m currently looking for opportunities to blend data science and marketing analytics to drive actionable results!
 - 🌱 I’m currently learning how to blend Data Science techniques to create Marketing relevant metrics.